ProfCupcake/CUPLIB/Simple Spectrum Device Signals/README.md

 - Optional TFAR integration; active radios will appear as trackable signals
 - A whole bunch of options for customisation

-Features that are planned to be added:
--

 Features I'd *like* to add (but can't guarantee):
 - Implement ACRE integration
 - Better documentation; this readme is a mess